mlopatka/chromMask/README.md

 # chromMask
-fats matlab functions for selective selection of regions in chromatographic data
+fast matlab functions for selection of regions in chromatographic data